-The Cybersecurity Framework is our strategy to embed Information Security into our organisation and reduce our risk exposure.
+Our strategy is that through the establishment of a Cybersecurity Framework we will embed Information Security into our organisation and reduce risk.

-- We will align policy to industry standard bodies, such as Network & Information Systems (NIS) Directive and GDPR (General Data Protection Regulation). - We will ensure that all products or services adhere to Information Security Policy and NHS national Technical standards. - We will inventory and patch all IT hardware and software with latest versions to address high risk vulnerabilities. - We will perform proactive Threat Intelligence to update all IT operational defensive measures. - We will ensure that IT security is at the core of all investment choices protecting both our infrastructure, business and clinical data by adhering to standards in the areas of data protection and cyber security. - We will maintain an inventory of all network connected devices.
-This extends to medical devices, including the associated cyber security risk profile gathered as part of the global equipment register initiative. - We will provide training, education and raise awareness of cybersecurity across the workforce - promoting a culture of cybersecurity and safety. - We will work alongside national Cybersecurity colleagues, in particular the Cybersecurity Operations Centre (SOC), in the protection of critical Board and national infrastructure.
+- We will align policy to industry standard bodies, such as ISO 27001/2, the NIST Cyber Security Framework, Network & Information Systems (NIS) Directive and GDPR. - We will ensure that all products or services adhere to IT Security Policy and Technical standards. - We will inventory and patch all IT hardware and software with latest versions to address high risk vulnerabilities. - We will perform proactive Threat Intelligence to update all IT operational defensive measures. - We will ensure that IT security is at the core of all investment choices protecting both our infrastructure, business and clinical data by adhering to standards in the areas of data protection and cyber security. - We will maintain an inventory of all network connected devices.
+This extends to medical devices, including the associated cyber security risk profile gathered as part of the global equipment register initiative. - We will provide training, education and raise awareness of cybersecurity across the workforce promote a culture of cybersecurity and safety.